-It's been a long standing descriptive rule that there are three general types of magic: Low Sorcery, High Sorcery, and Elder Magic.
+It's been a long standing descriptive rule that there are several general types of magic: Petty Sorcery, Low Sorcery, High Sorcery, and Elder Magic.
 What do they mean?
 I'm glad you asked!

-Low Sorcery encompasses all spells of levels 1-3.
-Yes, even the dangerous and flashy lightning bolt is Low or Petty.
-Wizards who can not cast spells beyond this are sometimes derogatorily refereed to as magicians.
+Low Sorcery encompasses all spells of levels 2-4.
+Yes, even the dangerous and flashy lightning bolt is Low.
+Level one spells are known as Petty Sorcery, and wizards who can not cast spells beyond this are sometimes derogatorily refereed to as magicians.

 Elder Magic is magic from the old days of the world, invariably created by one of the Elder Races.
 No wizard now living can replicate the power of Elder Magic which is strictly reserved for things like one-off scrolls of such power that nothing can resist them or artifacts that can never be duplicated.